Navigation Options

-From pretty valley views and cool prehistoric finds to contemporary gardens and modern eateries, this road trip through the Pembina Valley and gateway communities showcases all sorts of fun waiting to be explored.
+From pretty valley views to cool prehistoric finds and modern eateries, this road trip through the Pembina Valley and gateway communities showcases all sorts of fun waiting to be explored.
+Spend a weekend exploring the whole route or opt for just a portion for a day trip.

 Welcome to Pembina Valley Provincial Park